rajhseg/DesignPatterns_CSharp_Sample/README.md

 # DesignPatterns_CSharp
-This repo consists of Design Patterns and Solid principle Samples in C#.
+This repo consists of Sample code for Design Patterns and Solid principle in C#.

-ModelBinder.cs file consists of
+ModelBinder.cs file consists of sample
 > Method for converting DataTable <=> Model (Collection) Binder (Needs Testing with sample values)
 >
 > Method for Cloning a C# Object (Deep Cloning).
 (Needs Testing with sample values)